-HLS J.D. students studying at Wits for a semester are able to choose from a wide range of LL.B. and LL.M. courses that include specializations in commercial law, communications law, company law, environmental law, human rights law, labor law, public international law, public law, regulatory law, pensions law, and health law.
-Generally, Wits requests that exchange students take at least one LL.B. course to help better integrate them into Wits’s social and academic environment.
+HLS J.D. students studying at Wits for a semester are able to choose from a wide range of LL.B. and LL.M. courses.
+The LL.M.program includes specializations in commercial and business law, corporate law, environmental law, human rights advocacy and litigation, information and communications law, international law, international economic law, labor law, pensions law, and tax law.
+Generally, Wits requests that exchange students take at least one LL.B. course to help better integrate them into the law school’s social and academic environment.

 LL.M. courses meet once a week on weekday evenings, from 5:30 to 7:00 p.m., or on Saturday mornings.
 The number of times per week LL.B. courses meet varies; LL.B. lectures are 45 minutes each and could be held once per week for a “double lecture” (i.e., two 45-minute lectures combined in one meeting for a total of 1.5 hours), or twice per week (45 minutes per meeting).